 Here’s the thing: balayage looks amazing on curly hair.
 Why do you think most of the before-and-after-shots of balayage shows hair lightly curled?
 Balayage on curly hair gives hair more movement and dimension by visually separating the curls.
 For curly hair, it’s best to use at least two shades with different undertones.
 This will make your hair appear to have even more body and flow.

 Balayage isn’t just reserved for natural-looking hair colors like brown, blonde, and copper.
-Be playful and add bright pops of neon in your hair.
-To truly get the colors to pop, pick a base that is at least 2-3 shades lighter than your natural hair color.
+You can also be playful and add bright pops of neon in your hair.
+To truly get the colors to pop, pick a base that is at least two to three shades lighter than your natural hair color.
 Then pick a bright, fun color like lavender, baby pink, or bright blue.

-Take note: depending your base color, you may have to bleach your hair to achieve a bright pop of pink.
+Take note: Depending on your base color, you may have to bleach your hair to achieve a bright pop of pink.
 So remember to keep your hair well-conditioned!